siddharth10ss/Y-Combinator_Shiptivitas-/README.markdown

 ### `npm start`

-this runs the app in the development mode.
+Runs the app in development mode.
 <br>Open [http://localhost:3000](http://localhost:3000) to view it in the browser.

 The page will reload if you make edits.